hongjinn/myproject-docker-django-gunicorn-nginx/README.md

 ```
 # Starting from your local computer
-scp -i ~/.ssh/linode_ssh_key_name github_key_name root@101.42.69.777:~/.ssh/          # Send your GitHub SSH key to your Linode
+scp -i ~/.ssh/linode_ssh_key_name ~/.ssh/github_key_name root@101.42.69.777:~/.ssh/       # Send your GitHub SSH key to your Linode
-ssh -i ~/.ssh/id_rsa root@101.42.69.777                                               # SSH into your Linode
+ssh -i ~/.ssh/github_key root@101.42.69.777                                               # SSH into your Linode
 git clone git@github.com:hongjinn/myproject-docker-django-gunicorn-nginx.git              # Clone this repository into your Linode
 cd myproject-docker-django-gunicorn-nginx                                                 # Go into the folder you just created

 # Now let's edit the server name
 nano nginx/default.conf
-# Update this line: server_name 101.42.69.777 example.com www.example.com;
+# Update this line: server_name example.com www.example.com;
-# Using your Linode ip and the name of the domain you're buying
+# Using the name of the domain you're buying

 docker-compose up -d                                                                  # Start docker containers